 In 2021 and 2022, Kristy was recognised by Doyle’s Guide as a leading family and divorce lawyer in Melbourne and a leading parenting and children’s matters lawyer in Victoria.
 In 2018-2020, Kristy was recognised by Doyle’s Guide as a family law rising star in Victoria.

 - Presenter at family law Continuing Legal Education seminars conducted by Legalwise

 - Co-authored and presented a paper addressing third party rights under the Family Law Act 1975 titled ‘Section 90AE – The Impossibly Elusive Dream’ with colleague, Kylie Sanders at the 2018 Legalwise Family Law Conference.
-The paper examined in detail the power of the Family Court and Federal Circuit Court to make orders relating to third parties, including altering their rights, property and interests.
+The paper examined in detail the power of the Family Court and Federal Circuit Court (now referred to as the Federal Circuit and Family Court of Australia) to make orders relating to third parties, including altering their rights, property and interests.
 The paper was recommended to then Commissioner Professor Helen Rhoades for the Australian Law Reform Commission’s Review of the Family Law System and requested for the purpose of their research.

 - Mentor for the firm’s junior lawyers and clerks

 - Accredited Family Law Specialist, Law Institute of Victoria

 - Committee Member – Executive Committee of the Family Law Section of the Law Institute of Victoria